 Dilworth’s Litigation Department lawyers are skilled strategic thinkers who provide strong and effective representation to their clients to help them meet their business objectives.
 We represent clients throughout the United States in federal and state courts, trial and appellate courts, and before numerous administrative and regulatory agencies.

-Before entering the courtroom, our 50+ litigation attorneys counsel clients in preventive measures to avoid problems which might give rise to litigation and alternative methods for resolving their disputes, such as negotiation, mediation, or settlement, to avoid the expense of lengthy trials.
+Before entering the courtroom, our 60+ litigation attorneys counsel clients in preventive measures to avoid problems which might give rise to litigation and alternative methods for resolving their disputes, such as negotiation, mediation, or settlement, to avoid the expense of lengthy trials.
 If the path to litigation is established, our attorneys aggressively engage their seasoned trial skills to best represent their clients’ interests.
+Dilworth's Litigation partners include two fellows of the American College of Trial Lawyers, a prestigious organization whose invitation only membership is limited by charter to less than 1% of lawyers.
 Our litigators regularly handle complex cases involving:

 - commercial transactions

 - real estate

 - personal injury

 In each representation undertaken by members of the Department, we strive to first understand a client's particular business concerns and objectives, believing that such an understanding is essential to representing a client effectively.

 - Representation of the Chairman and Vice Chairman of a Fortune 500, public company in defense of multiple class actions on federal court, damages alleged exceed $1 billion.

 - Representation of New Jersey aluminum company in various matters, including business tort litigation.

 - Representation of Sanjay Kumar, former Chairman and CEO of Computer Associates in connection with the Computer Associates securities litigation.